 Is it possible to use AI to measure people's mental state?

-Last year, the two co-founders of Erudit AI, Alejandro Martínez and Ricardo Michel, asked themselves this question while looking at the IBM Watson feature catalog.
-Its Personality Insights API provides a Big 5 personality analysis that is the dominant model in adults and is based on:
+In 2019, the two co-founders of Erudit AI, Alejandro Martínez and Ricardo Michel, asked themselves this question while looking at the IBM Watson feature catalog.
+Its Personality Insights API provide a Big 5 personality analysis model based on:

 - Openness to new experiences (curious / cautious)